samirthapa20/profiles-rest-api/README.md

 # Profiles REST API

-In this project, I will use Django REST Framework and performs the following tasks:
+In this project, I use Django REST Framework and performs the following tasks:

 a.
 Use Django for setting up environment.
   - Create and manage database models.